HeadphoneCairn/Roudi/README.md

 Use this page if you want to combine two instruments/sounds at the same time.
 You can also use it to have more control over a single instrument.
 As an added benefit, you can save several MULTIs, up to 12 to be exact.
-This can be useful as you might want to recall specific setup now and then.
+This can be useful as you might want to recall a specific setup now and then.
 Every new MULTI becomes a new page.
 As with the other pages, you use the **A** and **B** buttons to switch between them.
 All MULTIes have a name and a number.

   ![MULTI](screenshots/MULTI_x2.png)